GitGuardian/ggtools/new-arch-migration/README.md

 ℹ️ For airgap installation, first, download the airgap bundle file from your download portal.

 1. To begin with, please create a backup of your GitGuardian's external PostgreSQL database.
-2. You can now migration GitGuardian to the new architecture using the following command line:
+2. You can now migrate GitGuardian to the new architecture using the following command line:

     ```bash
     # For Online installation